noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - mixins donot require library support and can be writtin in a universal style
   - subclasses correctly override mixin methods which override superclass methods.

+### Date

+### Math

+### console

+- see examples

+### Control Flow

+#### loops

+- The break statement breaks the loop and continues executing the code after the loop (if any):
+- The continue statement breaks one iteration (in the loop), if a specified condition occurs, and continues with the next iteration in the loop.

+##### while

+##### do while

+##### for

+##### for of

+- The for...of syntax is specific to collections, rather than all objects.
+It will iterate in this manner over the elements of any collection that has a [Symbol.iterator] property.

+##### for in

+- The for...in statement iterates over the enumerable properties of an object, in original insertion order.
+For each distinct property, statements can be executed.

+##### iterators

+- [Symbol.iterator]() {...} defined on an object
+- the next() fn often returns a generator for readability
+- see the examples

+#### try catch

+#### if

+#### switch

+#### generators

+- Generators: a function that can be exited, and entered multiple times
+  - always return an iterator
+- yield: exit the function and send a value to the caller, and optionally receive a value back
+- function.next(): retrieve and send data, executes up to and including the next yield statement
+  - for each yield statement you need to call blah.next()
+  - returns `{value: 'dataInAndOut', done: true|false}`
+    - value: data sent out from yield, or data sent in through next(someData);
+    - done:
+    - false if function is not done, and can be entered again
+    - true: if function is done, and should not be re-entered
+  - you can access the value directly: `bloop.next().value;``
+- use cases
+  - asynchornous events
+  - timers (e.g. setInterval)
+- Generators should not be re-used, even if the for...of loop is terminated early, for example via the break keyword.
+Upon exiting a loop, the generator is closed and trying to iterate over it again does not yield any further results.

 ### metaprogramming

 - metaprogrammaning: all about the underlying mechanics of the language, rather than “high level” data modeling or business logic.
 If programming can be described as “making programs”, meta-programming could be described as “making programs making programs”